Staff

 Andrea Gabbidon-Levene, Board President, is the director of the CUNY Start and Math Start programs at Hostos Community College.
 Andrea has more than a decade of experience in education and nonprofit management having worked at the Borough of Manhattan Community College, the American Institute for Social Justice, the Urban Assembly, and Girls Write Now in the past.
 Andrea started her career as a journalist and has been published in the Boston Globe, New Jersey Herald and CNN.com.
 Andrea has a B.S. in Print Journalism from Emerson College and a M.S. in Urban Policy and Management from the New School.
 A native of Long Island, Andrea is the daughter of Jamaican immigrants.
 She resides in Brooklyn.

-For two decades, Jessica Wells-Hasan, Board Secretary, has worked in fundraising, management, external relations, and operations at leading New York City non-profits.
+For two decades, Jessica Wells-Hasan has worked in fundraising, management, external relations, and operations at leading New York City non-profits.
 She has secured millions of dollars of new and increased funding for effective organizations working in social justice, education, youth development, the arts, and the environment, including at Barnard College, The Juilliard School, Theatre Development Fund, the National Audubon Society, and the Center for NYC Neighborhoods, where she is VP for Development & External Affairs.
 Jessica also serves on the boards of Trust Women and Young, Black & Giving Back.
 She is proud to have joined the Octavia Project in 2015 as an Advisory Board Member, 2016 as a BFF, and 2019 as their first Board Secretary.

 Co-Founder